microsoft/OpenHack-FHIR/Challenge01-AzureAPIforFHIR/ReadMe.md

 * ### Option 1: Use Staged data
    * Download the generated [data](../Synthea/fhir.zip)
       * **NOTE:** there are 109 files in fhir.zip.
 You can choose to upload a small subset (10 files) to complete the upload faster and still have enough data to complete this OpenHack.
-      * Once the data has been downloaded, you can use the Azure Storage Explorer in Portal or from your desktop App to upload the json files into the **fhirimport** folder in **{ENVIRONMENTNAME}impsa** storage account created in Task #1.
+      * Once the data has been downloaded, extract the .zip file.
+You can use the Azure Storage Explorer in Portal or from your desktop App to upload the json files into the **fhirimport** folder in **{ENVIRONMENTNAME}impsa** storage account created for you in Task #1.
       * Once the data is loaded into **fhirimport** folder, the Azure function {ENVIRONMENTNAME}imp will be triggered to start the process of importing the data into {ENVIRONMENTNAME} FHIR instance.
 For 50 users, assuming the default of 1000 RUs for the Azure CosmosDB, it will take about 5-10 minutes.
 You can check the **fhirimport** folder in storage account **{ENVIRONMENTNAME}impsa** and when import is complete there won't be any files.
 You can also go to **{ENVIRONMENTNAME}imp** Azure Function ** while the function is running**, click Monitoring and check Log Stream.
 You will see the status of files getting loaded.
 If there are errors, the function retries and loads into Azure API for FHIR.

 ---